About the website

 Day 8

-Overnight at Takamatsu
+Overnight Takamatsu

 Breakfast, lunch and dinner included

-From Takamatsu, travel by vehicle to Nagao-ji (Temple 87) from where you'll begin the hike to Okubo-ji (Temple 88).
-From Nagao-ji, the route heads south passing well-tended fields before climbing over the wooded ridge of Nyotai-san to reach Okubo-ji, the Temple of the Large Hollow, set in a quiet highland valley.
-Since it's the last of the 88 temples, Okubo-ji is also known as the the Temple of the Completion of the Vow.
-From Okubo-ji, travel by vehicle to Tokushima where you'll overnight and celebrate the conclusion of your journey.
-The hike from Nagao-ji to Okubo-ji covers a distance of about eight miles and involves an elevation gain of about 2,200 feet and an elevation loss of about 900 feet.
-A shorter hiking option is also available.
+From Takamatsu, travel by vehicle to Nagao-ji (Temple 87) from where you’ll begin the hike to Okuboji (Temple 88).
+From Nagaoji, the route heads south passing well-tended fields before climbing steeply over the wooded summit of Nyotai-san to reach Okuboji, the Temple of the Large Hollow, set in a quiet highland valley.
+An alternate, less challenging route to Okuboji that follows the course of the Makigawa (river) rather than climbing over Nyotai-san is also a possibility.
+Since it’s the last of the 88 temples, Okuboji is also known as the the Temple of the Completion of the Vow.
+From Okuboji, travel by vehicle back to Takamatsu where you’ll overnight and celebrate the conclusion of your journey.
+The complete hike from Nagaoji to Okuboji (via Nyotai-san) covers a distance of about eight miles and involves an elevation gain of about 2,800 feet and an elevation loss of about 1,200 feet.
+Shorter, less strenuous hiking options are also available.
+Your breakfast tomorrow morning is included in the trip price.

 Statue of Kobo Daishi at Jodo-ji, Ehime prefecture.